NiryoRobotics/niryo_one_ros/niryo_one_tcp_server/clients/python/README.md

 # niryo_one_python_tcp_client
-Tcp client that communicates with the tcp server of the Niryo One
+Tcp client that communicates with the [tcp server](../../README.md) of the Niryo One
+<br>**Notes:** The TCP server use the underlying [python_api](../../../niryo_one_python_api/README.md) package so the functions available will be similar with this package but may differ in some minor terms, please refer to the current documentation.

-### Connection
+## Connection

 Port of the server: 40001

-### Linking
+## Linking

-* If you want to make this package available everywhere on your computer, execute the following command in the folder where setup.py is located: `pip install -e .`
+* If you want to make this package available everywhere on your computer, execute the following command in this folder: `pip install -e .`
 * If you prefer to just link manually the package, just add this folder to PYTHONPATH environment variable before executing your script.

-### Base script
+## Base script

 ```
 #!/usr/bin/env python2